EmmyAbella444/EmmyAbella444/README.md

 - **[Economic Stress Early Warning System](https://github.com/EmmyAbella444/EconomicStress)** — A machine-learning project that combines U.S. macroeconomic indicators to estimate recession risk over the next six months, using Python, FRED data, scikit-learn, and Streamlit.
 - **[CasHub](https://github.com/EmmyAbella444/CasHub)** — A full-stack community platform where students could document activities, interact with peers, monitor their progress, and export digital portfolios.
 - **[Peter the Bird](https://github.com/EmmyAbella444/PeterTheBird)** — A sensor-based environmental monitoring system that collected and analyzed temperature and humidity data to support the recovery of an injured bird.
-- **Semester Tracker** — A browser-based dashboard for organizing courses, assignments, deadlines, grades, and academic progress.
-[Live demo](https://semestertracker.netlify.app/)
+- **[Semester Tracker](https://github.com/EmmyAbella444/SemesterTracker)** — A browser-based dashboard for organizing courses, assignments, deadlines, grades, and academic progress.

 ## Tech